TakingWW/dotfiles/README.md

 `nvim/lua/lsp\_kind.lua`: Contains the definition of the kinds icons used in completion popup

 `nvim/lua/statusline.lua`: Custom statusline from scratch (don't have version control indicators - i don't had time to serach and do that -  and don't have lsp disgnostic information too - i don't like to have that in statusline -)
+## Limitations
+There are a few "features" that you may want to know abount this configuartion
+* Don't have automatic popup completion monu shown when you type, having to press `<c-space>` (Control + Space) for it to show
+* The completion don't append parentesis at fucntion call selection
+* Non exiting auto pair, if you place a character that the your language compiler expect you to place the oposit of it to close, like parentesis and curl brackets, the editor is not going to do that for you.

 # About Alacritty
 `alacritty/alacritty.yml`: Its a partial copy of the example configuration give by the [project](https://github.com/alacritty/alacritty) git page with some change in font and color